-Sandwell College Reporting Accountant's Assurance Report on Regularity

-To the corporation of Sandwell College and Secretary of State for Education acting through Education and Skills Funding Agency ('ESFA')
+Independent Reporting Accountant's Report on Regularity to The corporation of Sandwell College and Secretary of State for Education, acting through Education and Skills Funding Agency (ESFA)

-In accordance with the terms of our engagement letter dated 26 May 2021 and further to the requirements and conditions of funding in ESFA's grant funding agreements and contracts, or those of any other public funder we have carried out an engagement to obtain limited assurance about whether anything has come to our attention that would suggest that, in all material respects, the expenditure disbursed and income received by Sandwell College during the period 1 August 2020 to 31 July 2021 have not been applied to the purposes identified by Parliament and the financial transactions do not conform to the authorities which govern them.
+In accordance with the terms of our engagement letter dated 8 November 2022 and further to the requirements and conditions of funding in ESFA's grant funding agreements and contracts, or those of any other public funder, we have carried out an engagement to obtain limited assurance about whether anything has come to our attention that would suggest, in all material respects, the expenditure disbursed and income received by Sandwell College during the period 1 August 2021 to 31 July 2022 have not been applied to the purposes identified by Parliament and the financial transactions do not conform to the authorities which govern them.

-The framework that has been applied is set out in the Post-16 Audit Code of Practice ('the Code') issued by the ESFA and in any relevant conditions of funding concerning adult education notified by a relevant funder.
-In line with this framework, our work has specifically not considered income received from the main funding grants generated through the Individualised Learner Record returns, for which the ESFA or devolved authority has other assurance arrangements in place.
+The framework that has been applied is set out in the Post-16 Audit Code of Practice (the Code) issued by ESFA and in any relevant conditions of funding concerning adult education notified by a relevant funder.